A shopper visits your store. Falls in love with a jacket. Hits “add to cart.” Sees the size they want is sold out. Closes the tab.

 - No discount required.
 You don’t need to give margin away to get the conversion.

-Option 1: Native Shopify (no, it doesn’t exist)
+Option 1: Native Shopify (does not exist)

 Option 2: Klaviyo or another email tool ($)